-I left the hospital with a lot of questions whizzing through my head, all of which seemed to start with “What if…”.
-What if there is no endo?
+I left the hospital with a lot of questions whizzing through my head… “What if there is no endo?
 Then what?
 Is it something else?
 Is it nothing?
 Am I being a wimp, and my experiencing what every women goes through each month?
 Are they going to think I’m a fraud?
 Shortly followed by – what if I have severe endo?
 What if I have to have one or both of my ovaries removed?
 What if they have to remove more than that?
 What if I then can’t have kids?
 And lastly – what if I have it on my bowel?
 What if I have to see a bowel specialist?

-One of the worst things about this situation is having a whole multitude of possibilities and not having any definitive answers.
+One of the worst things about this situation is that there could be a whole range of outcomes and until the laparoscopy (lap) takes place, you have no definitive answers.
 This is amplified by the ridiculously long waiting times.
 At this time I worked in a prison which was a very physically and psychologically demanding role.
 To say I was struggling with this is an understatement, yet at the same time when I look back, I have no idea how I managed to do everything I did with such high levels of pain.
-Getting up at 5am, most nights only having 5-6 hours of sleep, having a 2hour commute each way to work (20 hours a week!), let alone the long days, masses of staircases, and bulky key chain belt.
+Getting up at 5am, most nights only having 5-6 hours of sleep, having a 2 hour commute each way to work (20 hours a week!), let alone the long days, masses of staircases, and bulky key chain belt.
 There were many occasions when I felt so dizzy and light headed due to the pain that I thought I was going to pass out on the tube on the way in to work.
 I also experienced such painful rectal spasms, that I found myself glued to the spot like a statue, sometimes even missing my stop as I couldn’t face the heightened pain that moving would cause.

 - a perforated womb or uterus,